Blog, Hairloss

 Another important person from the Vitamin B family is Niacin (Vitamin B3) which equally plays a role as Biotin.
 It offers a range of hair benefits including increasing blood circulation, reducing scalp inflammation, increasing keratin (an essential protein for hair) production and improving hair texture.
 Hair loss gets reduced by the work of these perks together.

 Niacin intake can be taken through diet or supplements in the form of tablets, capsules, or pills.
 The recommended daily amount is 16 mg for adult males and 14 mg for adult women.
 There are topical niacin applications such as shampoo, serum or hair masks that you can buy.
-Some of the Niacin-rich foods are;
+Some of the Niacin-rich foods are

 • Bananas